Leading Puget Sound - Seattle Roofing Contractor Since 2008

 According to the North American Insulation Manufacturers Association, nearly 90% of attics in the Pacific Northwest are under-insulated.
 This leads to poor energy efficiency, less comfortable homes, opportunities for pests and more.
 You might be left wondering “is my attic under-insulated?”
 Chances are if your home is over 15 years old and you have not replaced your insulation in that time, your attic will likely have outdated insulation and probably does not meet the newest code requirements.
 For the Pacific Northwest an R-value between R38 and R60 is recommended by the Department of Energy for maximum thermal performance.

 In some cases, a simple top-off is all that is needed to bring attic insulation up to code while optimizing energy efficiency along with home comfortability.
-It is important to remove existing insulation and install new attic insulation if your old insulation is an outdated ametaril like cellulose or if you have or have had rodents or other pests as well as any mold growth in your attic.
+It is important to remove existing insulation and install new attic insulation if your old insulation is an outdated material like cellulose or if you have or have had rodents or other pests as well as any mold growth in your attic.
 Cellulose is an organic compound that breaks down, reducing effectiveness over time.
 It also attracts pests creating a perfect nesting material.
-Pests and mold lead to unhealthy conditions and removing all traces of them is important before putting new insulation in the attic.
+Pests and mold lead to unhealthy conditions and removing all traces is important before putting new insulation in the attic.

 Attic insulation has evolved over the years with improved technology now available.
 Fiberglass insulation no longer contains harmful chemical compounds like formaldehyde, making it the best option for most attic spaces.
 The material itself deters pests from calling your attic home, is non-flammable and is moisture resistant.
 These benefits combined make fiberglass blown-in insulation a safe option for every home.